-If you’ve ever wondered how to make vegan cheese, chances are you’ll be surprised to learn the process is both easy and kind of magical.
-All you need are a few special ingredients and a healthy sense of adventure.
+If you’ve ever wondered how to make vegan cheese, you might be surprised to learn that the process is easy and kind of magical.
+All you need are a few ingredients and a healthy sense of adventure.

 As for the melty, stretchy character, the secret ingredient there is tapioca starch.
 “It gives it that melty cheese quality when it’s heated,” says Davis, but she cautions about being precise with measurements and proportions.

 “There’s a fine balance between the agar-agar and the tapioca flour, so that’s something I had to test a lot.
 With too much tapioca flour, the cheese won’t set, and if there’s not enough, it won’t melt and stretch.”

 Flavor ingredients: Nutritional yeast and whatever you want

 Finally, how do you take coconut, or cashew, or other nondairy milk, and turn it into something that doesn’t just look and act like cheese, but tastes like cheese?
 “The most important ingredient to give it that cheese taste,” informs Davis, “is nutritional yeast, which is a pretty common ingredient in the vegan world.”